 The Tactical Sphere: This is a table top war game using miniatures using scales 6-28mm.
 It can handle small skirmisher games to great battles where the armies number in the hundreds and even thousands, thanks to the innovative scaling rules.

 The Strategy Sphere: War [campaign] management.
 It uses markers on a map and not miniatures.
-The game with the greatest scope.
-It can played in its own right or used to organise game session of the other spheres.
-Using the Strategy you could send an army, an envoy, or commandos to take a location.
-If sending an army the actual battle can be resolved quickly in the Strategy Sphere of handed off and fought in the Tactical Sphere as a traditional campaign manager.
-If sending an envoy/ spies is can be resolved quickly in Strategy Sphere or handed off to the Political Sphere and played as an RPG.
-If sending commandos is can be resolved quickly in the Strategy Sphere of handed off and Played in the Technical Sphere.
+This is the game with the greatest scope.
+It can played in its own right or used to organise game sessions for other Players in a club, who would use the other Spheres.
+Using the Strategy Sphere you could send an army, an envoy, or commandos to take a location or gain allies.
+If sending an army the actual battle can be resolved quickly in the Strategy Sphere of handed off and fought in the Tactical Sphere (as a traditional campaign manager).
+If sending an envoy/ spies, again it can be resolved quickly in Strategy Sphere, or handed off to the Political Sphere and played as an RPG.
+If sending in commandos it can be resolved quickly in the Strategy Sphere of handed off and Played in the Technical Sphere.
 Along with these the Strategy Sphere supplied background and context for the mission within the Spheres, and takes into account many variables - production capacity, propaganda and other factors.

 The Political Sphere: as Sun Tzu said: "politics is war without bloodshed and war is politics with bloodshed".
 The Political Sphere covers social interaction, managing alliances, political influence and power plays.
 When managed with Strategy is can run whole cities and states, where political manoeuvring has an effect of Strategy and can change the face of war.
 When combined with the Technical Sphere it forms the basis of a role-play game (RPG).
 The results of these RPG sessions can be fed back into the Strategy Sphere, giving access to new alliances, troops and funding.